LICIACube: Mission after flyby

+After the flyby, the spacecraft spent several weeks downlinking image data.
+Potential targets were selected for an extended mission, including asteroid 14827 Hypnos (1986 JK) on 3 June 2024.
+Signal with LICIACube was lost on 24 October 2022.Following unsuccessful attempts to reestablish contact, end of mission was declared on 23 December.

 Results

 Several images have been transmitted to Earth showing rays of impact debris streaming from Dimorphos.

 On 28 September 2022, the first images of the impact from the LICIACube probe were published on a NASA web page.